Skip to main content

 My photo contest only allows one vote per IP address.
 Can you still help?

-Yes — this is the most common photo-contest rule and exactly what our network is built for.
-Every vote we deliver comes from a different residential IP, so a 500-vote order is 500 distinct IP addresses, not one IP voting 500 times.
-Per-IP dedup systems (Woobox, Votigo, most standalone sites) count each of them as a separate legitimate voter.
+Yes — per-IP counting is the most common photo contest rule and exactly what our network handles.
+Every vote comes from a different residential IP, so a 500-vote order is 500 distinct addresses, not one IP voting 500 times.
+Per-IP dedup systems on Woobox, Votigo and most standalone sites count each one as a separate legitimate voter.

 Can you target votes from a specific country?